milewski/milewski/README.md

 - WebAssembly: Still searching for the perfect project to apply my Wasm knowledge.
 - AI development: Current frameworks make it simple, but I want to go beyond them.

+#### Famous Quotes From My Head

+- “In Rust you can build things that would be abusively irresponsible to build in any other language.”
+- “With great power comes longer generation times.”
+- “In Rust We Trust.”

 #### Awards

 I have participated in several hackathon competitions hosted on the Dev.to platform.